mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

    ConvertMDHistoToMatrixWorkspace(InputWorkspace='long4', OutputWorkspace='long4_matrix')
    SaveCSV('long4_matrix', testing_directory + '/test_binary_operators.csv')

-- Force a crash of Mantid with `Segfault`
+- Force a crash of Mantid with `Segfault` from the algorithm window
 - On re-loading Mantid choose a full recovery

 .. code-block:: python